pannagkumaar/WriteRight.AI/README.md

 ## Target Audience:

-writeRight.AI caters to a diverse audience of writers, poets, and authors, including:
+WriteRight.AI caters to a diverse audience of writers, poets, and authors, including:

 - **Established Authors:** Seeking to elevate their prose, refine their style, and perfect their grammar.
 - **Aspiring Poets:** Fostering creativity, finding rhymes, and exploring the beauty of words.